plow-technologies/bs-Zarith/README.md

 # bs-zarith

-The API should be pretty stable, but there is not a lot of testing yet.
+The API is stable, but there is not a lot of testing.
 Use with caution.

 ## Bigint